thedersen/backbone.validation/README.md

 It's easy to get up and running.
 You only need to have Backbone (including underscore.js) in your page before including the Backbone.Validation plugin.
 If you are using the default implementation of the callbacks, you also need to include jQuery.

+The plugin is tested with, and should work with the following versions of Backbone:

+* 0.5.3
+* 0.9.1

 ### Configure validation rules on the Model

 To configure your validation rules, simply add a validation property with a property for each attribute you want to validate on your model.
 The validation rules can either be an object with one of the built-in validators or a combination of two or more of them, or a function where you implement your own custom validation logic.
 If you want to provide a custom error message when using one of the built-in validators, simply define the `msg` property with your message.